RajeevAtla/blog/_posts/2020-9-25-Imposter-Syndrome.md

 For some people, like the captain before me, this came naturally.
 He just exuded that confidence and charisma like it was his middle name.
+Just being around him, you had to bow down; he was just a natural leader - basically the opposite of me.
 Naturally, I felt like I was in his shadow.

 And this just worsened the imposter syndrome I had been feeling up to that point.